fcwu/docker-lightop/README.md

 Docker Lightop
 ==================

-docker-lightop is a login manager for various docker containers(session).
+docker-lightop is a login manager for various sessions, which are docker containers that provides their own web interface.
 Currently, this project provides sessions including,

 * [dorowu/lightop-ubuntu-trusty-ttyjs](https://registry.hub.docker.com/u/dorowu/lightop-ubuntu-trusty-ttyjs/): a text-mode login interface for Ubuntu 14.04
 * [dorowu/lightop-ubuntu-trusty-lxde](https://registry.hub.docker.com/u/dorowu/lightop-ubuntu-trusty-lxde/): a LXDE login interface for Ubuntu 14.04

 When user login to the session, the container, if not exist, will be created immediatey.
 The user home folder(~) in every containers of the same user will be mounted to the same volume.
 The public folder located at /mnt/public, which shares to the all users of this service.

+docker-lightop will help to route the network traffic, either http or websocket, to specific container accroding to the URL.
+For example, docker-lightop routes the request http://$IP:$PORT/u/ubuntu-trusty-ttyjs/ to the IP address of container named `$USER_ubuntu-trusty-ttyjs`, where the service port is retrieved by image `expose` configuration of the image.

 Build and Run
 ---------------